“… this gun is pointed right at your heart.”

 “That is my least vulnerable spot.”

-—An exchange between pistol-wielding, expatriate nightclub owner Rick Blaine and French Captain Louis Renault as Casablanca crescendos toward its climax.
+—An exchange between pistol-wielding, expatriate nightclub owner Rick Blaine and French Captain Louis Renault as Casablanca crescendos toward its climax

 At the heart of Casablanca is Humphrey Bogart’s Rick Blaine.
 And Rick Blaine’s heart is vulnerable.

-There are many elements that conspire to make Casablanca a great film: its pointed, Saharan-dry script; a deep, top-notch, international cast that volleys dialogue like sparring duelists; the shrewd direction of the underappreciated Michael Curtiz, whose start in the silent era reveals itself in the movie’s plaintive moments; and the seamlessly interwoven subplots and supporting characters, which fill the black-and-white Casablanca with vibrant color.
+There are many elements that conspire to make Casablanca a great film: its pointed, Saharan-dry script; a deep, top-notch, international cast that volleys dialogue like sparring duelists; the shrewd direction of the underappreciated Michael Curtiz, whose start in the silent era reveals itself in the movie’s plaintive moments; and the seamlessly interwoven subplots and supporting characters, which fill the black-and-white Casablanca with vivid color.

 But it may be the wounded heart beating beneath the smoky, cynical, intrigue-packed exterior that elevates Casablanca to the status of enduring classic.
 The film’s historical window is merely a backdrop, a canvas on which is rendered a cultural icon of lost love.
 And who can’t identify with heartbreak?